abschill/quickfig/readme.md

 - `baseTag` the tag to destructure from as your config base
 - `configPath` the dir to look for config files in

+it will return a list of matching files, with their paths and content in a javascript object.

 [examples](examples/index.js)